 If a pupil is absent on the day of a detention, upon their first day of return they will be expected to attend the detention set.
-Pupils who fail to attend or disrupt their after school detention will be referred to The Compass for truancy for 3-5 periods, and a same day detention.
+Pupils who fail to attend or disrupt their after school detention will have their sanction escalated to the next appropriate sanction.